In this section

 end

--- in Active Directory
+-- in the Active Directory section

 if dwl.check("WebAdmins", "AD@WinRoot", ctx.icap.user) then